 Not only take credit for the triumph, but also regard the civil rights movement as something that has happened in the past and is over and done with.
 This history is still in the making, a history that proves how white supremacy affects various communities differently.
 It would be folly to ignore the reality of how differently many of us live, especially under white supremacy.

 About that deliverance Theoharis wrote of: we received a broad slap in the face after finding out that the election of Obama didn’t deliver us at all.
 And that slap knocked us on our backside during the 2016 presidential election.

 The call to eschew identity politics is an ahistorical approach to envision means of achieving equality for everyone.
 It assumes we’ve moved past the barriers and conflicts of race, gender, sexual orientation, ability, class, and other identity markers, which we clearly have not.
-Seen another way, it’s on par with sawing off your foot just like the victim of Jigsaw’s wicked game did in the first Saw film.
+Seen another way, it’s tantamount to sawing off your foot just like the victim of Jigsaw’s wicked game in the first Saw film.
 Sanders’ mission to mobilize us in order “to change society and create an economy and a government that work for all people” requires more than just narrowing in on class; it requires an intersectional lens that critiques white supremacy’s impacts on all the communities it oppresses.
 And that means, yes, giving voice to the identities within those communities.
 Diversity be damned.
 Because as DiAngelo put it, “Naming who has access and who doesn’t guides our efforts in challenging injustice.”
 Take note, presidential candidates.

 That said, ready for another round of the word association game?

 About the Author